facebookresearch/faiss/c_api/INSTALL.md

   `make`

 The "gpufaiss_c" dynamic library contains the GPU and CPU implementations of Faiss, which means that it can be used in place of "faiss_c".
-Like in the C++ API, end programs still need to dynamically link with the CUDA runtime and cuBLAS libraries.
+The same library will dynamically link with the CUDA runtime and cuBLAS.

 Using the GPU with the C API
 ----------------------------